 Ornamental innovation is alive and well this holiday season!

-Drawing inspiration from the 15th century, Saint Boniface revolutionized home decor with an unexpected twist.
+Drawing inspiration from the Middle Ages, the benedictine monk, Saint Boniface revolutionized home decor with an unexpected twist.
 Hanging fir trees upside-down in households was seen as a representation of the Holy Trinity and soon became popular all across Europe – especially among working and lower-class citizens who didn’t have much room to spare.

 This concept has now extended beyond Europe and grown in popularity worldwide for those looking for something unique but still festive.